kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

-This project is based on  Arjante Marvelde / uSDR-pico, from https://github.com/ArjanteMarvelde/uSDR-pico I strongly recommend you to take a look there before trying to follow this one.
+This project is based on  Arjante Marvelde / uSDR-pico, from https://github.com/ArjanteMarvelde/uSDR-pico .
+I strongly recommend you to take a look there before trying to follow this one.

-My intention was to include a waterfall or panadapter to the uSDR-pico project, for this, I included a ILI9341 240x320 without touch to the project, and also, changed the software to generate the waterfall.
+My intention was to include a waterfall or panadapter to the uSDR-pico project, for this, I included a ILI9341 240x320, without touch, to the project, and also, changed the software to generate the waterfall.

 Initially, I have used Visual Studio, but after some considerations, I ported all code to Arduino IDE.
 So, to compile and run this code you need the Arduino IDE installed for a Raspberry Pi Pico project.

-I also, choose not to change the original software as much as possible, and focused on the waterfall implementation, mostly in the dsp.c.
+I also, chose not to change the original software as much as possible, and focused on the waterfall implementation, mostly in the dsp.c.

 Initial tests video:  https://youtu.be/0zGAnkRjizE